flats/flats.github.io/source/_posts/2015-12-02-getting-to-know-rubys-map-and-reduce.markdown

 - - -

-Haitham Mohammad [put `transpose` through its paces](http://rubyquicktips.com/post/18842314838/some-array-magic-using-transpose-map-and-reduce) on [Ruby Quicktips](http://rubyquicktips.com/), the same site that gave us the above solution.
-Transpose, [according to the Ruby documentation](http://ruby-doc.org/core-2.2.0/Array.html#method-i-transpose), "assumes that self is an array of arrays and transposes the rows and columns."
+Haitham Mohammad put `transpose` [through its paces](http://rubyquicktips.com/post/18842314838/some-array-magic-using-transpose-map-and-reduce) on [Ruby Quicktips](http://rubyquicktips.com/), the same site that gave us the above solution. `transpose`, [according to the Ruby documentation](http://ruby-doc.org/core-2.2.0/Array.html#method-i-transpose), "assumes that self is an array of arrays and transposes the rows and columns."
 In other words, if you imagine an array of arrays as rows in a table, `transpose` will return the columns from that table.

 Mr. Mohammad then shows us how to get the sum of each column of table represented by an array of row arrays.